-Humming along on my morning commute, listening to the radio, an over-the-top lead-in question caught my attention.
+Listening to the radio on my morning commute, an over-the-top lead-in question caught my attention.
 What is being done for someone who has had ‘his soul ripped out’?
 I had happened on a discussion of PTSD.
 In that context, the sense of histrionics fizzles out.
-But always quick to make personal connections, my thoughts picked up the question and moved it to my context ¬– concerns I have with the family in adoption.
+Always quick to make personal connections, my thoughts picked up the question and moved it to my context — concerns I have with the family in adoption.
 It became the question which initiated this blog as I joined the search to understand the adoptive family when the adoptee has spent some part of his or her early years in an orphanage – and what this start to a life brings to the struggle of the adopted person and his or her parents, both biological and adoptive.
-The blog is about my search for information about life in a Russian orphanage in the 90s, the adoption process of that decade, the early years with our child, the changes that came in the teen years, and what our family has learned and experienced as my son moves into adulthood.
+The blog is about my search for information about life in a Russian orphanage in the 90s, the adoption process of that decade, the early years with our child, the changes that came in the teen years, and what our family has learned and experienced as our son moved into adulthood.
 And once some of the markers of these years surface, hopefully guidance will begin to come to light.

 Before the search officially begins, I offer my story.

 One summer afternoon when I might have been seven or eight, I watched an afternoon TV movie.
 A woman who apparently knows she is dying goes to an orphanage and adopts a girl of five or six.
 They become very close.
 And yes, then she dies.
 The husband draws into himself in his grief and so the little girl feeling shut out runs off to sit on a big rock on the seashore to cry out her loneliness to the ghost of her mother.
-Of course, the father comes to his senses in time to recognize that his wife knew she was dying.
+Of course, the father comes to his senses in time to recognize that the little girl was his wife’s gift to him.
 She had planned to replace his loneliness with a child.
 The movie comes to a crescendo as he rushes out to rescue the child before the tide comes in to wash her away.

 With even deeper impact, in my teens, I dreamt one night that I had been given a child, a little boy with blond hair.
-For some reason I spent most of the dream struggling to get around a rock slide (I like to think it was around Angel Rock on the Port Alberni highway) with this little boy in tow but the impression I was left with was that, though there was some kind of struggle, this boy was for me.
+For some reason I spent most of the dream struggling to get around a rock slide (I like to think it was around Angel Rock on the Port Alberni highway in the picture above) with this little boy in tow but the impression I was left with was that, though there was some kind of struggle, this boy was for me.
 My memory holds that I had this dream more than once or at least with enough impact that with it and the afternoon movie, I always seemed to have planned to adopt.
 Creating a child from the eggs within me never compelled me in the same way.
 Adoption had become my romantic ideal.
+I took up the challenge James Mitchner throws out to his readers at the end of The Drifters, “…now I believe that [people] ought to inspect their dreams.
+And know them for what they are.”

 Samuel T. Coleridge wrote of it in this way: